-For the purposes of this analysis they collectively define these informational forms as soft facts.
-Where hard facts are objective and stable, soft facts are malleable and contested.
+For the purposes of the analysis we collectively define these informational forms as ‘soft facts’.
+Where ‘hard facts’ are objective and stable, soft facts are malleable and contested.
 They are an important feature of the contemporary media eco-system, especially in moments of emergency and crisis when people are highly influenceable.

 Where hard facts are objective and stable, soft facts are malleable and contested.

 The principal output of this analysis is the conceptualisation of eight ‘techniques of disinformation’.
 Individually and collectively these are designed to capture key methods in terms of how misleadingly influential communications are constructed and communicated:

 Taken together, these techniques of disinformation illuminate some of the workings of digital influence engineering in the contemporary information environment.